Positivity of Intersection Multiplicity Over a Two-Dimensional Base: Generalities for Complete Tensor Products

 \begin{cor} Suppose that $(R,\fm)$ be a complete, regular local ring.
 Let $A = R[[X_1, \cdots, X_m]]$ and $B = R[[Y_1, \cdots, Y_n]]$.
 Suppose $M$ and $N$ are finitely-generated $A$ and $B$ modules respectively.
 Then for every prime $\fp \subset A \oth_R B$ minimal in the support of $M \oth_R N$, there is an inequality

 \end{cor} \begin{proof}From Corollary \ref{ct_support}, we know that for any minimal $\fp \in \Supp(M \oth_R N)$, $\wTor_i^R(M,N)_{\fp}$ will be a finite-length $(A\oth_R B)_{\fp}$-module.
 Thus, the alternating sum defined above is a well-defined number.
-Now, by Proposition \ref{recast}, we have, for $i \geq 0$, isomorphisms
+Now, by Lemma \ref{recast}, we have, for $i \geq 0$, isomorphisms

 where $C = A \oth_R B$.
 The advantage this perspective is that localizing the left-hand side at $\fp$ is well-understood: